 The following information describes our common stock, our preferred stock, options and warrants to purchase our common stock, and provisions of our amended Articles of Incorporation and our bylaws.
 This description is only a summary.
-You should also refer to our amended Articles of Incorporation and our bylaws, which have been filed with the SEC.
-With respect to our warrants, you should also refer to (i) the Mobilestream Acquisition Warrants, (ii) each of the Carbon Recovery Class B, D and E Acquisition Warrants, (iii) and each other class of warrants we have issued in connection with various private placements of our shares.
+You should also refer to our amended Articles of Incorporation, and our bylaws, which have been filed with the SEC.
+With respect to our 2006 Series of Convertible Preferred Stock and our warrants, you should also refer to (i) the 2006 Series of Convertible Preferred Stock Certificate of Designation as amended, (ii) the Mobilestream Acquisition Warrants, (iii) each of the Carbon Recovery Class B, D and E Acquisition Warrants, and (iv) each other class of warrants we have issued in connection with various private placements of our securities.

 We are presently authorized to issue 200,000,000 shares of common stock, \$0.001 par value, and 100,000,000 shares of preferred stock, \$0.001 par value.
-As of October 3, 2008, we have 60,920,689 shares of common stock issued and outstanding.
+As of December 9, 2008, we have 62,211,564 shares of common stock issued and outstanding, and 5,000 shares of 2006 Series of Convertible Preferred Stock issued and outstanding.